-STUDENT NAME: STUDENT EMAIL: CONTACT NUMBER DURING ROTATION: ROTATION DATES: Is there anything your preceptor should be aware of that might affect your ability to clinical rotation? perform on this What are your personal learning objectives for this clinical rotation and explain how them? you intend to achieve What are your clinical, interpersonal and professional strengths?
+STUDENT NAME: STUDENT EMAIL: CONTACT NUMBER DURING ROTATION: ROTATION DATES: Is there anything your preceptor should be aware of that might affect your ability to perform on this clinical rotation?
+What are your personal learning objectives for this clinical rotation and explain how you intend to achiev them?
+What are your clinical, interpersonal and professional strengths?
 What other clinical, interpersonal and professional skills would you like to improve during this rotation?
 Are there any specific disease states or patient populations you wish to have an opportunity to work with and learn from during this rotation?